rotationalio/rotational.io/content/en/blog/2021-08-30-data-privacy-laws.md

 ---
-title: "The Data Privacy Regulatory Landscape"
+title: "The Data Privacy Regulatory Landscape (as of August 2021)"
 slug: "data-privacy-laws"
 date: 2021-08-31T17:32:47-04:00
 draft: false